 You may have often heard market experts say, “I am long in the market” or “I am short in the market”.
 What does long or short in the market mean?
 Long and short are terms used to indicate a trader’s open position or exposure in the market.
 When you say you have long position it means you have bought stocks or futures, and when you say you are going short, it implies you have sold stocks or futures.

-Indian equity markets do not allow going short on stocks.
+Indian equity markets allow going short on stocks on an intraday basis but not on a positional basis.
 This means you cannot sell stocks that you do not own.
 You must either own the stock or borrow it for selling.
 However, you can short futures i.e., sell futures as it is a derivative instrument.
 You can also go with long options or short options depending on the market view.

 Implications of going long

 Going long or buying is simple and has its advantages.
-Going long on equity stocks or buying shares implies investment or getting ownership with the expectation of the investment gaining value in future.
+Going long on equity stocks or buying shares implies investing or getting ownership with the expectation of the investment gaining value in future.
 As the stock prices increase so will the value of the investment and vice-versa if the stock prices fall.
-However, in going long on stocks, the losses are limited to the investment made.
+However, going long on stocks limits the losses to the investment made.
 The loss cannot be more than what you have invested.
 Apart from this, an investment receives additional benefits like income in the form of dividends or bonus shares etc.

 Implications of going short

 Going short or selling indicates selling shares in anticipation of a market fall.
 Selling shares means liquidating an existing investment.
-You cannot short-sell equities in Indian stock markets as it is not allowed.
+You can short-sell equities only intraday but not on a positional basis.
 However, you can borrow and sell shares from the stock lenders for a price and create a short position.
 A short position implies you are foregoing the ownership and the resultant benefits of being an owner of the shares.
 In the case of short selling as the stock prices decrease profits are made and if the stock prices increase losses happen.